New OnePlus 8 release date, price, spec and latest rumours - TheNewsTrace

 The smartphone wars are heating up with a Samsung 11/ S20 and iPhone 12 coming quickly, and comparatively new Chinese language producer Oneplus is displaying no indicators of backing down.
-After releasing two new handsets directly in 2019, the corporate solely seems to broaden additional in 2020 with three new fashions rumoured.
+After releasing two new handsets directly in 2019, the corporate solely appears to be like to develop additional in 2020 with three new fashions rumoured.

 Right here’s a round-up of the latest information and rumours for the OnePlus 8, anticipated to be the smartphone producer’s subsequent launch.